microsoft/Kusto-Query-Language/doc/shufflequery.md

 | summarize sum(c_acctbal) by c_nationkey
 ```

-Trying the same queries on a larger dataset where left side of the `join` is 150M and the cardinality of the key is 148M.
-The right side of the `join` is 1.5B, and the cardinality of the key is ~100M.
+In another example, we try the same queries on a larger dataset with the following conditions:
+* Left-side source of the `join` is 150M and the cardinality of the key is 148M.
+* Right-side source of the `join` is 1.5B, and the cardinality of the key is ~100M.

-The query with the default `join` strategy hits Kusto limits and times-out after 4 mins.
-While using shuffle `join` strategy, the query ends after ~34 seconds and the memory usage peak is 1.23 GB.
+The query with just the `join` operator hits Azure Data Explorer limits and times-out after 4 mins.
+However, when using `shuffle` strategy with the `join` operator, the query ends after ~34 seconds and the memory usage peak is 1.23 GB.

-The following example shows the improvement on a cluster that has two cluster nodes, the table has 60M records, and the cardinality of the `join` key is 2M.
+The following example shows the improvement on a cluster that has two cluster nodes, with a table of 60M records, where the cardinality of the `join` key is 2M.
 Running the query without `hint.num_partitions` will use only two partitions (as cluster nodes number) and the following query will take ~1:10 mins:

 ```kusto